gesistsa/bibcon/readme.md

 cargo install --git https://github.com/gesistsa/bibcon
 ```

-Binary distribution will only be provided after this software is stable.

 # usage

 `weat.qmd` contains 5 unique citations, whereas `weat.bib` contains 6 entries.
 The following generates BibTeX of only 5 entries.